hpssjellis/portenta-pro-community-solutions/README.md

 6:00 am PST USA/Canada California/Vancouver

-## Come chat for 10 minutes, not suppossed to be a long meeting.
+Come chat for 10 minutes, not suppossed to be a long meeting.
 Zoom link posted here a few minutes before it starts.

-## Active Zoom Link will go here:  Not happening this Wed April 14th.
+# Not happening this Wed April 14th.
 I need to sleep.

 Sorry.
 Touch base on Twitter https://twitter.com/rocksetta